Skip to main content

 Intensive Care Unit (ICU)

-Sepsis causes your organs not to work as they should.
+Sepsis causes your organs to stop working as they should.
 You're likely to be very ill.
 Up to 1 in 5 people with sepsis will die.
 4 in 5 people will not.

-You may need to be taken to an ICU if you are very ill with sepsis and your organs need support, such as being put on a ventilator.
+You may need to be taken to an ICU if you are very ill with sepsis and your organs need support.
+For example, you may be put on a ventilator.
 There is a risk you may develop septic shock.

 Septic shock is when your blood pressure drops to a dangerously low level and blood flow to vital organs is reduced.
 Up to 4 in 10 people who develop septic shock die.
 6 in 10 people will not.